nickybrint/scripts-and-math/Chaotic_Pendulum/README.md

 # Chaotic_Pendulums
-Simulations of a few sometimes chaotic pendulum-based scenarios Simulations are pretty stable, but eventually either converge or diverge.
+Simulations of a few sometimes chaotic pendulum-based scenarios.
+These are pretty stable, but eventually either converge or diverge.